tedneward/Azgaarnoth/Creatures/Hags.md

 Hags enjoy watching mortals bring about their own downfall, and a bargain with a hag is always dangerous.
 The terms of such bargains typically involve demands to compromise principles or give up something dear — especially if the thing lost diminishes or negates the knowledge gained through the bargain.

 ***A Foul Nature.*** Hags love the macabre and festoon their garb with dead things and accentuate their appearance with bones, bits of flesh, and filth.
 They nurture blemishes and pick at wounds to produce weeping, suppurating flesh.
-Attractive creatures evoke disgust in a hag, which might "help� such creatures by disfiguring or transforming them.
+Attractive creatures evoke disgust in a hag, which might "help" such creatures by disfiguring or transforming them.

 This embrace of the disturbing and unpleasant extends to all aspects of a hag's life.
 A hag might fly in a magical giant's skull, landing it on a tree shaped to resemble an enormous headless body.
 Another might travel with a menagerie of monsters kept in cages, and disguised by illusions to lure unwary creatures close.
 Hags sharpen their teeth on millstones and spin cloth from the intestines of their victims, reacting with glee to the horror their actions invoke.